 - IC Markets: The pip spread can be as narrow as 0.0 pip spreads.
-It also boasts of one of the best True ECN Forex brokers in the world.
+It also boasts of one of the best True ECN Forex Brokers south Africa in the world.
 The broker is also regulated by ASIC.

 - com: The broker offers more than 80 currency pairs and one of the tightest spreads in the Forex trading industry.